 You are aware, I'm sure, that in 1917 the Bolsheviks took over Russia and millions died.
 The church, however, continued to grow.
-The "evangelicals" were seen as a threat to the Orthodox

-1921 Prokhanoff suffered church and in his first imprisonment.
+The "evangelicals" were seen as a threat to the Orthodox church and in 1921 Prokhanoff suffered his first imprisonment.
 Just as in Bible times, it was the result of religious persecution.
-An Orthodox priest, also a part of the revolutionary Cheka (the dreaded political police) was reported that Prokhanoff responsible.
-He was actually conducting secret counter revolutionary work.
-In the spirit of Christ, Prokhanoff wrote: "Although V. was guilty of our arrest by his false charges, nevertheless we forgive him in the Name of Him who forgave us . . .
+An Orthodox priest, also a part of the Cheka (the dreaded revolutionary political police) was responsible.
+He reported that Prokhanoff was actually conducting secret counter revolutionary work.
+In the spirit of Christ, Prokhanoff wrote: "Although V. was guilty of our arrest by his false charges, nevertheless we forgive him in the Name of Him who forgave us . . . "